reflectionapp/ai-journal-import-tools/README.md

 ## About Reflection, the AI Journal

 Reflection is an AI-powered journal that offers real-time guidance as you write.
 It is privacy-focused and provides encryption to help protect your entries.
-Reflection is available on iOS, Android, Mac, and the web.
+Reflection is available on iOS, Android, MacOS, and the web.

 ## Contributing